Schibsted-Tech-Polska/stp.rtm/README.md

 ### Defining configuration file

 Below you can find a template and two examples of configuration files.
-The configuration file should contains a list of all widgets that you want to display on your dashboard.
+The configuration file should contain a list of all widgets that you want to display on your dashboard.
 For each widget you have to specify its unique id, type and all of required parameters.